theronhitchman/naive-bridges/pd-to-signed-dt.md

 Each 4-tuple in the PD code corresponds to a crossing, so it will give us one piece of the DT code.

+If we have [m,k,m+1,k'], then we will construct the corresponding piece of signed DT from this in the following way:

+We will consider the following three binary choices, for a total of 8 theoretically possible options in combination:

+    - m is either even or odd;
+    - k is either even or odd;
+    - k' is either k+1 or k-1.

+Run through the eight one at a time:

+1. m, k both even, k'=k+1

+    this symbol looks like [e,e',e+1,e'+1],
+    which is impossible by the loop lemma.

+2. m, k both even, k'=k-1

+    the input symbol is [e,e',e+1,e'-1]
+    the output symbol is

+    e'-1
+    u e
+     +

+3. m even, k odd, k'=k+1

+    the input symbol is [e,o,e+1,o+1]
+    the output symbol is

+     o
+    ue
+     -

+4. m even, k odd, k'=k-1

+    the input symbol is [e,0,e+1,o-1] = [e,e'+1,e+1,e']
+    this is impossible by the loop lemma

+5. m odd, k even, k'=k+1

+    the input symbol is [o,e,o+1,e+1]
+    the output symbol is

+    uo
+     e
+     -

+6. m odd, k even, k'=k-1

+    the input symbol is [o,e,o+1,e-1]
+    this is impossible by the loop lemma

+7. m, k both odd k'=k+1

+    the input symbol is [o,o',o+1,o'+1]
+    this is impossible by the loop lemma

+8. m, k both odd, k'=k-1

+    the input symbol is [o,o',o+1,o'-1]
+    the output symbol is

+    u o
+    o'-1
+     +

+Now assemble the signed DT code by placing these new symbols in numerical order of the top line of the code.

+#### Special Note:

+The PD 4-tuple which has 2n and 1 in it should be considered instead as if it has 2n and 2n+1 in it.

+(I am not sure that is relevant anymore.)